tadeasf/diplomka-ujguri/README.md

 ## Shoutout
 Yes, this script is super heavily inspired by https://github.com/jonathanreadshaw/streamlit-twitter-stream so shout out is due and here it goes.
-It didn't work for me and neither it did for other git users as well from the get go.
-I made necessary changes so it should be pretty easy to set up for any of you now.
+It didn't work for me properly from the get go and neither it did for other git users.
+I made necessary changes to get rid of errors so it should be pretty easy to set up for any of you now.

 Also, it broke connection frequently, so I introduced some code to combat that.
 It seems stable now.